chaytanc/chaytanc.github.io/pages/chid/chid4b.md

 How can everything have a gradient of 0, be uninterpretable?
 Isn’t that useless?

 **Summary**
-How Do You Make Yourself a Body Without Organs, Deleuze and Guattari
 We form strata within ourselves in order to define an evolutionarily fit existence – though they confine (literally) our being, we need our organs – but might systematically approach the limits of the strata which they define.
 This process is known to Deleuze and Guittari as the Body Without Organs.
 It is not an object; it is not a body without organs.
 The name, as in much of philosophy, was probably purposefully misleading and unclear.
 If they had wanted to clearly communicate their concept they might call it “Process of Dismantling the Self”, or something similar, but that loses its poetry and doesn’t alienate and confuse the reader nearly enough.
 At any rate, it is a methodology of breaking constraints, symbolized and actualized first by our organs and embryogenesis.
 Moreover, the BWO is not just a process, it is a directed process, trending toward less and less definition.
 Yet the limit of this process is unattainable, and perhaps not desirable.
 Deleuze and Guitarri instead suggest a less radical process of dismantling the self by “swinging between strata” – perhaps suggesting not to break that which we understand as ourselves completely but continually question and challenge it.

 **Compelling Points**